ipikuka/rehype-image-toolkit/README.md

 **[unified][unified]** is a project that transforms content with abstract syntax trees (ASTs) using the new parser **[micromark][micromark]**. **[remark][remark]** adds support for markdown to unified. **[mdast][mdast]** is the Markdown Abstract Syntax Tree (AST) which is a specification for representing markdown in a syntax tree. **[rehype][rehype]** is a tool that transforms HTML with plugins. **[hast][hast]** stands for HTML Abstract Syntax Tree (HAST) that rehype uses.

-Markdown natively supports images but lacks built-in syntax for videos and audio. **`rehype-image-hack`** extends image syntax, automatically transforming it into `<video>` or `<audio>` elements based on file extensions, supporting additional attributes, providing custom directives for auto link to originals, wrapping media with `figure` and adding caption.
+Markdown natively supports images but lacks built-in syntax for videos and audio. **`rehype-image-hack`** extends image syntax, automatically transforming it into `<video>` or `<audio>` elements based on file extensions, supporting additional attributes, providing custom directives for autolink to originals, wrapping media with `figure` and adding caption.

 ## When should I use this?